 If such a unilateral waiver is legally precluded because the note provision would be beneficial to the borrower and therefore requires borrower consent to waive, Fannie Mae will require evidence of a prior, duly written and executed bilateral waiver between the lender and the related borrower before allowing the mortgage loan to be pooled.

-For more information on pooling ARMs, see Pooling Loans into ARM MBS.
+For more information on pooling ARMs, see Chapter C3-5, Pooling Loans into ARM MBS.

 To be pooled as a standard Fannie Mae ARM plan without a special disclosure, the ARM must meet all of the standard plan characteristics and must